chrispoulter/halcyon-api/README.md

 ### Update local configuration _(optional)_

-In the `src/Halcyon.Api` directory of the project, create a new `appsettings.Development.json` file.
+In the `Halcyon.Api` directory of the project, create a new `appsettings.Development.json` file.
 This file will override settings in `appsettings.json` during local development.
 This file is ignored by Git, so the secrets will not be committed to the repository.

 ```
 {